 In this example, I will choose the “awesome tag” from my list of tags:

-You will see the new template added to your “List templates” as the default template, either for all the tags, or for the individual tag, depending on how you set the new template up:
+After you pick the design, you will see the new template added to your “List templates” as the default template, either for all the tags or for the individual tag, depending on how you set up the new template: